 e.
 Risk Appetite: What are the target levels (risk appetite) and limits (risk tolerances) for risk taking?

-2. Quantifying each exposure’s incremental impact on portfolio risk
+2. Quantifying each exposure’s marginal impact on portfolio risk

 a.
-Risk Contribution: What is the increase in portfolio risk per unit increase in exposure notional?
+Risk Contribution: What is the increase in portfolio risk for a $1 increase in exposure (notional)?

 b.
 Risk Concentrations: Which borrowers, sectors, and regions impact portfolio risk the most?

 c.
 Risk Attribution: Which factors cause and explain exposure’s Risk Contribution level?

 3. Setting limits to prevent excessive risk concentrations

 a.
 Segment Limits: What is the notional limit given a limit on each segment’s Risk Contribution?

 b.
 Borrower Limits: What is the notional limit given a limit on borrower’s Risk Contribution?